On equivariant homotopy theory for model categories: The topological setting

 We construct explicit left adjoints to the $H$-fixed point functors $\C^G\to \C$ in order to transfer the model category structure from $\C$ to the following model category structure on the category of $G$-objects in $\C$.

-\begin{defn} Let $\F$ be a set of closed subgroups of $G$.
-The category $\C^G$ is said to admit the \emph{$\F$-model structure} if it is a model category with weak equivalences and fibrations the maps that are taken to weak equivalences and fibrations in $\C$, respectively, by each $H$-fixed point functor with $H\in \F$. \end{defn}
+\begin{defn} Let $\F$ be a collection of closed subgroups of $G$.
+The category $\C^G$ is said to admit the \emph{$\F$-model structure} if it is a model category with weak equivalences and fibrations the maps that are taken to weak equivalences and fibrations in $\C$ by each $H$-fixed point functor with $H\in \F$. \end{defn}

 As in the discrete case, the following lemma is standard. \begin{lem} For a closed subgroup $H$ of $G$, consider the homogeneous space $G/H$.
 Evaluating a $G$-map $G/H\to X$ in the coset $H$ yields an isomorphism $\UGu(G/H,X)\cong X^H$, natural in the $G$-space $X$. \end{lem}